 - Persons with significant control (PSCs) including their date of birth, nationality, address, country of residence, their control over the company and date of notification of PSC status.

 - Insolvency information.

-The Companies House search service provides also company snapshot reports, an alphabetical search function and the facility to order certificates and certified documents.
+The Companies House provides also company snapshot reports, an alphabetical search function and the facility to order certificates and certified documents.

 Why use the Companies House search service?